Faux Barnwood Table Top or Not?

 This is one of the projects where I had second thoughts about the paint.
 I’ll let you guys give me what for if I messed up.

-The JTS cut the butcher block top to fit the metal stand.
+The JTS (aka hubby, aka Junktion Technical Specialist) cut the butcher block top to fit the metal stand.

-As you can see the JTS did most of the work on this project.
-He drilled holes in the stand to attach the top.
+As you can see, the JTS did most of the work on this project.
+He drilled holes in the iron aquarium stand so we could attach the wood top.

 Now this is where I may have messed up.
-Do you guys think I should have left the butcher block as is??
+Do you guys like the light natural wood look?
+Read on to see what I did to the top.

 I stained the butcher block with General Finishes stain in walnut.
 It just wipes on.

-Then I waxed with white Barnwood wax from FolkArt.
+Then I waxed the top with white Barnwood wax from FolkArt.

-The main reason I decided to stain the top is because I didn’t have matching butcher block for the bottom shelf.
+The main reason I decided to stain the top is that I didn’t have a matching butcher block for the bottom shelf.
 I painted the wood slats brown and applied the white barnwood wax.
-The top and bottom don’t match but there isn’t a big contrast.
+The top and bottom don’t match, but there isn’t a big contrast.

 Faux Barnwood Table Top

-And I really like the paint by number framed picture.
-I found it at a yard sale and I think the price was 50 cents….maybe $1.
+And I really like the paint-by-number framed picture.
+I found it at a yard sale, I think the price was 50 cents….maybe $1.

-Do you like the top or would you have preferred the original butcher block?
+What do you think of the aquarium stand table?
+Do you like the top, or would you have preferred the original butcher block?
 That’s it for me.
 You guys have a great day!
+Kathy

 I like it stained - nice contrast.